Bryan Reynolds Preview, Player Props: Pirates vs. Nationals

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.469) and total hits (137) this season.
+- Reynolds has 138 hits to go with a slugging percentage of .468, both of which are tops among Pittsburgh hitters this season.

-- Among qualified hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 73rd, and he is 45th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 47th in batting average, 75th in on-base percentage, and 46th in slugging.

-- Reynolds is batting .421 with one homer during his last outings and is on an 11-game hitting streak.
+- Reynolds enters this game on a 12-game hitting streak.
+Over the course of his last outings, he's hitting .400 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.